smartpricing/queen/website/learn.md

 5. The client receives the message, processes it and sends an ACK request to the server
 6. Server acknowledges the message

-For the benchmark, I used a special POP request that ACK the message automatically, moving down the quality of service to "at most once".
-This due the fact the Queen clients are not designed to be a benchmark tools, so I needed to use some other tool to create a decent load.
-Those third party tools usually do not allow to implement logic like "do pop and then ack it".
+For the benchmark, I used a special POP request that ACKs the message automatically, moving down the quality of service to "at most once".
+This is due to the fact that the Queen clients are not designed to be benchmark tools, so I needed to use some other tool to create a decent load.
+Those third-party tools usually do not allow implementing logic like "do pop and then ack it".
-Due the fact that Queen uses HTTP, I had a plethora of tools to choose from, and I used *autocannon* with this configuration:
+Since Queen uses HTTP, I had a plethora of tools to choose from, and I used *autocannon* with this configuration:

 Producer: